A Look Back at the GC-CD Challenge

 Topic #1 – Construction

-- Saint-Pierre University Institute of Technology – Bachelor's Degree in Applied Sciences (BUT 3)
+- Saint-Pierre University Institute of Technology (IUT) – BUT 3

 - Bordeaux 1 University Institute of Technology – BUT 3

-- Reims University Institute of Technology – Bachelor of Applied Science (BUT) 2
+- Reims University Institute of Technology (IUT) – BUT 2

-- La Rochelle University Institute of Technology – Bachelor's Degree in Applied Sciences (BUT 3)
+- La Rochelle University Institute of Technology (IUT) – BUT 3

 - IUT de Nîmes 2 – BUT 2

-- Tarbes University Institute of Technology – Bachelor of Applied Science (BUT) 2
+- Tarbes University Institute of Technology (IUT) – BUT 2

-Interior Design Award: La Rochelle University of Technology
+Landscape Design Award: La Rochelle University Institute of Technology (IUT)

 Student Jury: 6 teams competing for a single prize